KLayout/klayout/macbuild/ReadMe.md

 $ ./build4mac.py
 ```
 2. Confirm successful build (it will take about one hour depending on your machine spec).
 3. Run **`build4mac.py`** again with the same options used in 1.
-PLUS "-y" to deploy executables and libraries (including Qt's frameworks) under **`klayout.app`** bundle.<br>
+PLUS "-y" to deploy executables and libraries (including Qt's framework) under **`klayout.app`** bundle.<br>
    The buddy command-line tools (strm*) will also be deployed in this step.
 ```
 $ ./build4mac.py -y
 ```
   The application bundle **`klayout.app`** is located under:<br>
-  **`ST-qt5MP.pkg.macos-Catalina-release-RsysPsys`** directory, where the three parts below are important.
+  **`ST-qt5MP.pkg.macos-Catalina-release-RsysPsys`** directory, where the three name parts below are important.
 * "ST-"      means that this is a standard package (LW-, HW-, and EX- are other possibilities explained below).
 * "qt5MP"    means that Qt5 from MacPorts is used.
 * "RsysPsys" means that Ruby is OS-bundled; Python is OS-bundled.
 4. Copy/move the generated application bundle **`klayout.app`** to your **`/Applications`** directory for installation.

-If you use "-Y" option instead of "-y" in Step-3, Qt5 frameworks is NOT deployed in the application bundle.<br>
+If you use the "-Y" option instead of the "-y" in Step-3, the Qt5 framework is NOT deployed in the application bundle.<br>
 Then the directory name will be **`LW-qt5MP.pkg.macos-Catalina-release-RsysPsys`**, where
 * "LW-" means that this is a lightweight package.

-#### If you build KLayout from the source code AND use it on the same machine, "-Y" option is highly recommended. ####
+#### If you build KLayout from the source code AND run it on the same machine, the "-Y" option is highly recommended. ####

 ### 6B.
-Fully MacPorts-flavored build with MacPorts Ruby 2.6 and MacPorts Python 3.8
+Fully MacPorts-flavored build with MacPorts Ruby 2.7 and MacPorts Python 3.8
 ```
 $ cd /where/'build.sh'/exists
-$ ./build4mac.py -q qt5macports -r mp26 -p mp38
+$ ./build4mac.py -q qt5macports -r mp27 -p mp38
 ```
 2. Confirm successful build (it will take about one hour depending on your machine spec).
 3. Run **`build4mac.py`** again with the same options used in 1.
 PLUS "-Y" to deploy executables and libraries under **`klayout.app`** bundle.<br>
    The buddy command-line tools (strm*) will also be deployed in this step.
 ```
-$ ./build4mac.py -q qt5macports -r mp26 -p mp38 -Y
+$ ./build4mac.py -q qt5macports -r mp27 -p mp38 -Y
 ```
   The application bundle **`klayout.app`** is located under:<br>
-  **`LW-qt5MP.pkg.macos-Catalina-release-Rmp26Pmp38`** directory, where
+  **`LW-qt5MP.pkg.macos-Catalina-release-Rmp27Pmp38`** directory, where
 * "LW-"        means that this is a lightweight package.
 * "qt5MP"      means that Qt5 from MacPorts is used.
-* "Rmp26Pmp38" means that Ruby is 2.6 from MacPorts; Python is 3.8 from MacPorts.
+* "Rmp27Pmp38" means that Ruby is 2.7 from MacPorts; Python is 3.8 from MacPorts.
 4. Copy/move the generated application bundle **`klayout.app`** to your **`/Applications`** directory for installation.

 ### 6C.
 Fully Homebrew-flavored build with Homebrew Ruby 2.7 and Homebrew Python 3.8